We use common abbreviations and acronyms all the time, but what do they mean?

-Et al. is used for three Latin abbreviations.
+We use Et al. for three Latin abbreviations.

 They are, et alii meaning and others, in particular co-workers, et alia to indicate other things and et alibi for other places.

-It is often confused with etc. et caetera, which also mean and the others, other things, or and the rest, but is should never be used to indicate other people.
+It is easy to confuse it with etc. et caetera, which also mean and the others, other things, or and the rest.
+But we never use it to indicate other people.

 5. What does SOS mean?

-The SOS distress call is the most common use of this abbreviation.
+The SOS radio distress signal is the most common use of this abbreviation.

 It is not unusual to think that SOS stands for save our souls or save our ship.

 The SOS signal for a ship in distress was devised and based on International Morse Code and wireless telegraph.

 The distress signal is three dots for the letter S, and three dashes for the letter O. This combination of dots and dashes was chosen because it was quick and simple for a telegraph operator to send.